ArielRin/prlxdrop/README.md

 # Backend

 how does the prlxdrop contract work?
-Detailed breakdown of how the PRLX drop works using the contract:
+Detailed breakdown of how the PRLX drop works using the contract
     A Merkle root hash is specified when the contract is deployed.
 This hash is derived from a Merkle tree structure, which is a cryptographic data structure used to efficiently prove the membership of an element in a set.

     Eligible recipients who are entitled to receive PRLX tokens are provided with a specific Merkle proof that demonstrates their eligibility based on the Merkle root hash.
 This proof is created using their address and the amount they are supposed to receive.